gl-inet/docs4.x/docs/tutorials/build_your_own_openvpn_home_server_with_two_glrouter.md

-# How to set Up an OpenVPN server on a GL.iNet router
+# How to set up an OpenVPN server on a GL.iNet router

 This tutorial will show you **how to set up an OpenVPN server on a GL.iNet router**.
 A VPN server allows you to establish a secure connection to your home or office network remotely.
 With a GL.iNet router, you can set up your OpenVPN server in minutes.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/GSbytyaqOY0?si=lxFvOWjMCocYgtpb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 !!! note "Before you start, make sure to check the following requirements:"
     **A public IP address**

     Setting up an OpenVPN server requires a public IP address.
 To check if you have one, follow [these steps](https://docs.gl-inet.com/router/en/4/tutorials/how_to_check_if_isp_assigns_you_a_public_ip_address/).
-(If do not have a public IP address, you are recommended to use an intranet penetration tool.
-It allows you to access your VPN server even if you do not have a public IP address.)

     **Port forwarding**